Scottish Place Names

 - Forbes Road - there are places called Forbes Villa and Forbestown in Aberdeenshire, and Forbes Place in Inverclyde, based on the Scottish surname of Forbes.
 It is highly probable that the name of this community recalls General John Forbes who in 1757-58 had a wagon road cut for military purposes from Fort Bedford toward Fort Duquesne (present-day Pittsburgh), the road later becoming known as 'Forbes Trail' by settlers moving into western Pennsylvania.
 General Forbes (1707-1759) was born in Fife, Scotland, the son of an army officer, and was responsible for capturing the French outpost at Fort Duquesne, renaming it 'Fort Pitt'.

 - Gilkeson - there is a Gilkerscleuch Mains in South Lanarkshire.
-Gilkeson may also be a corrupted form of Gilkinson, a Scottish surname derived from Gilchriston, the Anglicised form of MacGilchrist.
+In the USA, Gilkeson is a variant of Gilkison or Gilkinson (Ancestry.com), a Scottish surname derived from Gilchriston, the Anglicised form of MacGilchrist.

 - Glen Eden - there is a Gleneden in Fife Regional Park.

 - Glendale (Highland).
-A remarkably large number of American cities have communities/suburbs called Glendale, a name simply meaning 'valley'.
+A remarkably large number of American cities have suburbs or neighbourhoods called Glendale, a name simply meaning 'valley'.
 The unusual feature of this name is that it is a tautology - 'valley' features twice, first in Gaelic (gleann) then in Norse (dalr).

 - Greenock (Inverclyde).
 The illustration above shows the harbour at Greenock and the Firth of Clyde at sunset during a Royal Navy review.

-- Highland and Highland Park - possibly recalling the Highlands of Scotland.
+- Highland - possibly recalling the Highlands of Scotland.
 There appear to be three localities in the Greater Pittsburgh area called Highland, two of which are in Allegheny County and the third in Westmoreland County.
-Highland Park, a neighbourhood of the City of Pittsburgh, derives its name from the park around which it was built.
-Ironically, this neighbourhood is not at all hilly.
+The Highland Park neighbourhood of the City of Pittsburgh, on the other hand, derives its name from the park around which it was built but the name of the park appears to have no Scottish connection (see Highland Park below).

-- Houston (Renfrewshire) though the name in this instance is more likely to recall Houston, Texas named after General Sam Houston, whose ancestry was Scottish on both sides of the family.
+- Houston (Renfrewshire) though the name of the community in Washington County is more likely to recall Houston, Texas named after General Sam Houston, whose ancestry was Scottish on both sides of the family.
 The Houston family crest is shown here.

 - Kinlock - the name of this neighbourhood probably refers to Kinloch, a name that occurs widely throughout Scotland since it means 'head of the loch'.